How much money do you need?

 • Within only 4 minutes, you can receive up to PHP 25,000 on your bank account.

-Most Filipinos have the same struggle when it comes to budgeting.
+Most Filipinos face difficulties in budgeting.
 They prioritize expenses over savings.
+It’s only natural, as we all love to pamper ourselves and often make spontaneous purchases.
 So, when an emergency occurs, they don’t have money to finance the expenditures.

 No matter what emergency occurs, it is vital to have financial plans.
 And having an emergency fund should be the first thing to prioritize as it serves as the backbone of your personal finances.
 It must be very familiar to you, and you probably have the idea of its importance.
 But what is an emergency fund, really?